Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Empirical Study

 \subsection{Locating the Functional Anchor: Static Analysis}

 Having established existence of memorization shortcuts, we now pinpoint their physical location within model's depth.
 We employ three complementary mechanistic probes:

 \textbf{Path Patching: The Functional Cause.} To identify which components causally drive the correct output, we perform activation patching.
 We replace the activations of the base model with those from the spurious RLVR-tuned model at specific layers and measure the recovery of accuracy.
 Figure~\ref{fig:path_acc} reveals two critical findings specific to Qwen: (1) Patching the MLPs yields significantly higher accuracy recovery than patching attention heads, confirming that MLPs are the primary storage for this learned knowledge.
-(2) In Qwen, the accuracy recovery maintains a consistently high level across the middle layers, specifically at \textbf{Layers 18–20}, before precipitously dropping at Layer 21.
-This sharp contrast highlights L18–L20 as the critical window where the effective signal is fully present immediately before the performance decline.
+(2) In Qwen, the accuracy recovery maintains a consistently high level across the erly layers, but it is the sustained high recovery at \textbf{Layers 18–20} immediately before the precipitous drop at Layer 21, combined with JSD scores beginning to climb at these layers shown in Figure~\ref{fig:jsd_comparison}, that highlights L18–L20 as the critical window where the effective signal is fully present immediately before the performance decline.
 In comparison, the LLaMA model shows no such significant recovery or layer-specific trends.
 This confirms that the specific memorization circuit identified in Qwen is not a general artifact of RLVR, but a symptom of activating contaminated knowledge.
 (See Appendix~\ref{app:additional_pathing} for results on OLMo and Qwen3).